Access4all/adg/pages/introduction/about/README.md

 # About us

-**This project in its entirety is the result of many years of hands-on practice in the field of testing websites for accessibility (and helping to optimise them), as well as developing accessible web applications.
+**The «Accessibility Developer Guide» (ADG) in its entirety is the result of many years of hands-on practice in the field of testing websites for accessibility (and helping to optimise them), as well as developing accessible web applications.
 It emerged from the daily experience of user experts with special needs, blended together with the profound technical knowledge of fullstack web developers.
 The «Accessibility Alliance» was born.**

 ## «Access for all»